M-Manas-s/Recommendation_Engine/README.md

 ## License

-All the images and videos used in the application have been covered under open license.
+All the images and videos used in the application have been covered under open licenses.
 All the content used inside the application (including movie names, images, description, etc.) have been made as unique as possible.
 Any similarities with existing content is purely coincidental.

 - [Pixabay License](https://pixabay.com/service/license/)
 - [Flaticon License](https://www.flaticon.com)